The Capacity of Associated Subsequence Retrieval: Main Results

 where $h(.)$ is the binary entropy function. \end{theorem}

-The achievability proof of the theorem is in Section \ref{achievability}, and the proof of the converse can be found in Section \ref{converse}. \begin{remark} \normalfont Theorem \ref{thrm1} characterizes the capacity of the zero-error-rate estimation of the causal subsequence.
-This shows that we have a threshold effect at $Gh(L/G)/N$, in the asymptotic regimes.
-Note that the capacity is strictly positive because $ \beta \in (\alpha,1-\alpha)$. \end{remark}
+The achievability proof of the theorem is in Section \ref{achievability}, and the proof of the converse can be found in Section \ref{converse}. \begin{remark} \normalfont Theorem \ref{thrm1} characterizes the capacity of the zero-error-rate associated subsequence retrieval.
+This shows that there is a threshold effect in the problem at $Gh(L/G)/N$, in the asymptotic regimes.
+Note that the capacity is strictly positive since $ \beta \in (\alpha,1-\alpha)$. \end{remark}

-\begin{remark}\normalfont For the achievability, we examine all of the subsequences of length $L$ of genome and choose the one for which two binary vectors $(f(\bold{x}_{n ,\hat{\bold{s}}}))_{n \in [N]}$ and $(y_n)_{n \in [N]}$ are jointly typical for some $f \in \mathcal{F}_{L,m}$.
+\begin{remark} \normalfont For the achievability, we examine all the subsequences of length $L$ of the given sequences and choose the one for which the two binary vectors $(f(\bold{x}_{n ,\hat{\bold{s}}}))_{n \in [N]}$ and $(y_n)_{n \in [N]}$ are jointly typical for some $f \in \mathcal{F}_{L,m}$.
 Note that unlike the channel coding, there is no codebook in this setup and the sequences are produced by nature.
-This changes drastically the proof techniques.
-However, we prove that the probability of error in the proposed scheme tends to zero, using some approximation methods ignoring the dependency among some events and bounding the effect of this assumption. \end{remark}
+This changes the proof techniques.
+Still, we prove that the probability of error in the proposed scheme goes to zero, using the approximation methods ignoring the dependency among some events and bounding the effect of this assumption. \end{remark}

-\begin{remark}\normalfont For the converse, we cannot directly use Fano's inequality due to the definition of the error.
+\begin{remark} \normalfont For the converse, we cannot directly use Fano's inequality due to the definition of the error event.
 Instead, we develop some inequalities similar to it.
-The need for this new bound is due to the fact that in our case, if we have an approximation of the causal subsequence with at an error rate of at most $\epsilon$, then we can not determine it exactly.
+The need for this new bound is due to the fact that in this case, if there is an approximation of the associated subsequence with the error-rate of at most $\epsilon$, then we cannot determine it exactly.
 This fact yields some new terms which appear in the converse proof that are required to be investigated. \end{remark}

-We are also interested in characterizing the minimum number of required samples to find an {approximation} for the causal subsequence, rather than {zero-error-rate} learning of it.
-In the following theorem, we state the result for the $\epsilon-$error-rate capacity.
+We are also interested in characterizing the minimum number of required samples to find an {approximation} of the associated subsequence with respect to a given positive error-rate $\epsilon$.
+In the following theorem, we state the result of this paper on the $\epsilon$-error-rate capacity.